ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 1) Sunburst Chart

 - Encoding: Uses polar position encoding (angular position for genres and radial distance for proportions), with color distinguishing different genres.
-- Expressiveness: The visualization adheres to the expressiveness principle, as all encoded attributes (position, color) directly correspond to the data characteristics without unnecessary information.It also shows hierarchical relationships and proportions using the magnitude channels.
+- Expressiveness: The visualization adheres to the expressiveness principle, as all encoded attributes (position, color) directly correspond to the data characteristics without unnecessary information.
+It also shows hierarchical relationships and proportions using the magnitude channels.
 - Effectiveness: It captures the distribution of individuals reporting negative effects across different genres.
 The filter dropdown also allows users to focus on specific music effect categories.
-It is also effective as it also has hover tooltips display genre name, count, and proportion, enhancing data accessibility.
+It is also effective as it also has hover tooltips that display the genre name, count, and proportion, which improves data accessibility.
-- Limitations: It can become cluttered with too many categories and it is not ideal for precise comparisons between genre proportions.
+- Limitations: It can become cluttered with too many categories, and it is not ideal for precise comparisons between genre proportions.

 2) Stacked Bar Chart

 - Encoding: Uses position on a common scale, with bars representing favorite genres and segments within each bar showing proportions of self-reported music effects.
 - Expressiveness: The visualization adheres to the expressiveness principle, as all encoded attributes (position, color) directly correspond to the data characteristics without unnecessary information.
 It clearly displays the proportion of individuals reporting negative effects for each genre.
-- Effectiveness: It allows easy comparisons between genres and the normalized bar heights enable proportional comparisons, making it clear which genre has the highest proportion of individuals affected negatively.
+- Effectiveness: It allows easy comparisons between genres, and the normalized bar heights enable proportional comparisons, making it clear which genre has the highest proportion of individuals affected negatively.
 It is also simple and easy to interpret, especially for users unfamiliar with more complex visualizations.
-- Limitations: It can become visually complex if there are too many genres and it is less interactive compared to the sunburst chart.
+- Limitations: It can become visually complex if there are too many genres, and it is less interactive compared to the sunburst chart.

 3) Heatmap